THEATRE HOSTS ‘BROKEN STONES’

 ADMISSION HOSTS SPRING OPEN HOUSE

 The Office of Admission will welcome some 200 guests during the Spring Open House for prospective junior students and transfer students on Friday, May 2.
 The visit program will provide students and their parents an opportunity to learn more about Linfield’s academic programs and student life.
 Faculty are invited to join guests for lunch in Dillin from 12:30 to 1:30 p.m.
 For more information, call ext.
-2213 or visit the website.
+2213.

 STUDENTS PREPARE FOR ANNUAL LU’AU

 Linfield College will host the 42nd annual lu’au celebration, “Keiki ‘O Ka ʻĀina,” with live music from Hawaiian duo Hema Pa‘a, on Saturday, May 3.
 A Hawaiian dinner at 5 p.m. will be followed by a live performance at 7:30 p.m.

 For more than four decades, Linfield students have brought the aloha spirit to enthusiastic regional and campus crowds.
 More than 70 students will share dances and music from the Hawaiian Islands, New Zealand, Tahiti and Samoa.
 This year’s theme, “Keiki ‘O Ka ʻĀina,” translates to children of the land.
 The evening will include a fire knife dance performed by a Linfield student and other traditional dances, including a Samoan dance.